Home » Aquastar Benthos 500 (A. Schild Cal. 2162)…

 The friction washer performs two functions, firstly when the pusher is pressed it allows the minute counter wheel to slide over cannon pinion until the hand is back at zero and secondly, it provides the tension required to bind the minute counter wheel and cannon pinion making them turn together while the timer is running.

-As you can imagine after almost 40 years of use, there is a good chance that the brass minute counter wheel has worn or the brass friction washer has lost some of it’s essential tension, causing the minute counter to slip and lose time.
+As you can imagine after almost 40 years of use, there is a good chance that the brass minute counter wheel has worn or the brass friction washer has lost some of its essential tension, causing the minute counter to slip and lose time.
 My watch had exactly that problem, but after spending some time on it, I managed to get it working again.

 With the movement serviced and the timer fixed, it was on to the cosmetic issues.
 After removing the old lume from the dial and repainting the markers, I relumed the hands, repainted the minute counter and second hands and finally cleaned the case…